Nobunaga Concerto: Manga

-Nobunaga Concerto is written and illustrated by Ayumi Ishii.
-Ishii started the manga in the first ever issue of Shogakukan's Monthly Shōnen Sunday, the June 2009 issue, released on May 12, 2009.
+Written and illustrated by Ayumi Ishii, Nobunaga Concerto debuted in the first issue of Shogakukan's Monthly Shōnen Sunday, released on May 12, 2009.
+The series finished after 17 years on September 11, 2026.
 Shogakukan has collected its chapters into individual tankōbon volumes.
 The first volume was released on November 12, 2009.
-As of February 10, 2022, twenty-two volumes have been released.
-The series is set to end with the release of its 23rd volume.
+As of August 10, 2026, 23 volumes have been released.